KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

 ...
 ```

-The "wizard" style would then output (a) the "command line style" command line for what they entered, and optionally (b) the configuration file; it would then execute the build based on the configuration.
+The "wizard" style would then output (a) the "command line style" command for what they entered, and optionally (b) the configuration file; it would then execute the build based on the configuration.

 ### Part 4 - Build UI

 The Build UI would be a simple, single-page UI (nothing fancy or feature rich in the near term) that focused on doing three things:
-(a) Guiding users through the configuration process for their pipeline
+1. Guiding users through the configuration process for their pipeline
     The main goal here is to show the user what the required modules are for serving their pipeline, and the options they have for customing the deployment (target platform, selected model runner, configure each step, etc)
-(b) Creating the configuration file (though this would be implemented in the back-end based on what the user selects via the UI)
+2. Creating the configuration file (though this would be implemented in the back-end based on what the user selects via the UI)
-(c) Triggering the build based on the generated configuration file
+3. Triggering the build based on the generated configuration file

 Users should be able to load a previously-created build configuration file (partially or completely specified) as a starting point for their pipeline build.